Reading while traveling

 Become familiar with the city map

 One of the best and foremost things about travel books is that we have preliminary information about the city we are going to visit.
 Imagine you have traveled to a town and you don’t know what to do.
-Due to the travel books you read, you know in advance where you will stay, what to eat, where to go, which vehicle to choose, and how to communicate with people.
+Due to the travel books you read, you know in advance where you will stay, what you will eat, where you will go, which vehicle to choose, and how to communicate with people.
 As a result, you will be familiar with the city as if you’ve been here for some time, without fear or hesitation.

 Now let’s see the travel books.
 Some of the books listed are fiction, some are memories of travelers, and some are works having a separate theme on travel plotline.
 Let’s get acquainted with them: